What can you make out of ashes?

 11. Cleaner for the Grill

-Speaking of grilling, once again, wood ash comes to the rescue and makes cleanup a breeze.
+Speaking of grilling, wood ash comes to the rescue and makes cleanup a breeze.

 Allow them to sit for a few minutes before giving them a good scrubbing.
 Rinse well with water.
 You should use gloves for this task because the natural soap can be somewhat drying.